-- (a) on the same conditions as those to which the pest control operator's licence or fumigator's licence was subject immediately before the commencement day; and - (b) on the conditions mentioned in section 26(1).26
+- (1) A pest control operator's licence is taken to be a licence under this Act to carry out a pest control activity, including an activity for timber pests. - (2) A fumigator's licence is taken to be a licence under this Act to carry out a fumigation activity. - (3) A licence under subsection (1) or (2) is taken to have been issued- - (a) on the same conditions as those to which the pest control operator's licence or fumigator's licence was subject immediately before the commencement day; and - (b) on the conditions mentioned in section 26(1).23